ciciolina/Thinkpad-T440-Fixit/README.md

 - vmware issue with external wifi dongles
 - fix login keyring window on chromium/chrome

-And others tips and things i add in the future!
+And others tips and things i will add in the future!